shyamsn97/DeepLearningModels/README.md

-## Popular Deep Learning models implemented in Keras and Tensorflow
+## Popular Deep Learning models implemented from the ground up in Keras and Tensorflow

 ### Models Implemented:
   - AlexNet